 'The Dark Descent of Elizabeth Frankenstein' by Kiersten White

-In this New York Times bestseller author Kiersten White reimagines the classic Frankenstein story as seen through the eyes of a young woman who will do whatever it takes to survive.
+New York Times bestseller author Kiersten White reimagines the classic Frankenstein story as seen through the eyes of a young woman who will do whatever it takes to survive.
 Dark, twisty, and oh-so-fun, The Dark Descent of Elizabeth Frankenstien will scare and entertain readers of any age.
+Click here to buy.